kubernetes/community/contributors/design-proposals/raw-block-pv.md

   To ensure backwards compatibility and a phased transition of this feature, the consensus from the community is to intentionally disable the volumeMode: Block for external provisioners until a suitable implementation for provisioner versioning has been accepted and implemented in the community.
-This requirement is better described in the design PR discussion and will be implemented as a separate initiative.
 In addition, in-tree provisioners should be able to gracefully ignore volumeMode API objects for plugins that haven't been updated to accept this value.

   It is important to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
 Therefore, the PVC drives the request and intended usage of the device by specifying the volumeMode as part of the API.
 This design lends itself